Level control

 Float

-Floats are often used as additional sensors for redundant dry-running or overflow protection or for the simplest controls where no particular accuracy is required, for example in the level control of a WC cistern.
+Floats are often used as additional sensors for redundant dry-running or overflow protection or for the simplest controls where no particular accuracy is required, for example in the level control of a toilet cistern.